rafabc/microservices-maven-archetypes/README.md

 ### Local

 1. Clone repository
 ```bash
 git clone https://github.com/rafabc/microservices-maven-archetypes.git
 ```

+After clone this project contain a shell script "mvn-install-archetypes.sh" that run all the nexts steps, but its posible run it manually if you want one by one:

 2. In console go to each archetype path
 ```bash
 cd microservices-maven-archetypes/[archetype-path]